mstelles/ex294/README.md

 ## Personal stuff created to prepare to my [EX294](https://www.redhat.com/en/services/training/ex294-red-hat-certified-engineer-rhce-exam-red-hat-enterprise-linux-8)  exam.

+## Disclaimer:
+- The tasks described below are on the same level of what you would find on the certification exam.
+Although I executed 95% of the test without problems and testing the applied configs, I didn't pass the exam and the only report received by them was:

+        OBJECTIVE: SCORE
+        Understand core components of Ansible: 59%
+        Install and configure Ansible: 100%
+        Run ad-hoc Ansible commands: 0%
+        Use Ansible modules for system administration tasks: 56% Create Ansible plays and playbooks: 67%
+        Create and use templates to create customized configuration files: 100% Work with Ansible variables and facts: 100% Create and work with roles: 67%
+        Download and use roles with Ansible Galaxy: 0% Use Ansible Vault in playbooks to protect sensitive data: 43%

+Not sure why but well, that's how they do things.

 Feel free to use if you like but don't take this as a course for the certification.

 ### ========== pre tasks ==========